emacs-mirror/emacs/mps/manual/source/glossary/m.rst

-        Marking is often achieved by setting a bit in the object, though any conservative representation of a predicate on the :term:`location` of the object can be used.
+        Marking is often achieved by setting a bit in the object, though any conservative representation of a predicate on the :term:`memory location` of the object can be used.
 In particular, storing the mark bit within the object can lead to poor :term:`locality of reference`.

         .. seealso:: :term:`sweep <sweeping>`, :term:`compact <compaction>`.